-Setting Description Factory Default IP address of Primary/ The IP address of the DNS Server used by your network.
-After None Secondary DNS server entering the DNS Server's IP address, you can use URL as well.
-The Secondary DNS server will be used if the Primary DNS server fails to connect.
+Setting Description I Factory Default

+IP address of Primary/ IP address of Primary/ The IP address of the DNS Server used by your network.
+After

+Secondary DNS server

+The Secondary DNS server will be used if the Primary DNS

+server fails to connect.